akshayrdeodhar/akshayrdeodhar.github.io/about.md

 In Spring 2023, I'll be returning as a teaching assistant for CS 6210.
 Besides that, I'm taking two math-y courses- Parallelizing Compilers and Graduate Algorithms, learning a bit of Microeconomics, and am enjoying the (most probably) last semester of my education.

-## 2022- Georgia Tech, Nvidia, and an AI chip startup
+## 2022- Georgia Tech, Nvidia, and Sambanova Systems

 In Spring 2022, I worked as a teaching assistant for Prof Kishore Ramachandran's course, CS 6210 Advanced Operating Systems.